TrentBrick/RewardConditionedUDRL/README.md

 ![eval_mean](readme_files/mycode/lunar_demo_evalmean.png)

-This code base works for LunarLander in that the agent will learn to achieve a high score.
-However, results appear to have a much higher variance across seeds here than in the original papers, especially for UDRL Sparse Lunar-Lander and RCP-Advantages.
-Thanks to [Rupesh Srivastava](https://rupeshks.cc/), first author of [Reward Conditioned Policies](https://arxiv.org/pdf/1912.13465.pdf) for his helpful correspondence in helping to reproduce their paper results.
-After correspondence with the authors of RCP, I remain unable to identify the bug or discrepancy in my code leading to these differences in performance outlined below:
+This code base works for LunarLander in that the agent will learn to achieve a high score across different random seeds.
+For UDRL, Thanks to [Rupesh Srivastava](https://rupeshks.cc/), first author of [Training Agents using Upside-Down Reinforcement Learning](https://arxiv.org/abs/1912.02877) for his helpful correspondence in helping to reproduce their paper results robustly.
+For RCP, I believe the results for RCP-R have been replicated but the results for RCP-A are higher variance across seeds than in the paper.
+After brief correspondence with the authors of RCP, I remain unable to identify the bug or discrepancy in my code leading to these differences in performance.

 ### Performance Comparisons: